-9 things to know about beach driving
+9 things to know about beach driving in Queensland

 I’ve travelled to a lot of different countries around the world, but like a lot of other Aussies, I haven’t explored anywhere near enough of my own home country as I’d like.

 I dream of one day doing a lap around Australia and the only way to see all the nooks and crannies of this incredible land is by heading off-road and beach driving.

 With a coastline that stretches 6,973km, Queensland truly is the perfect training ground to learn how to beach drive for a future around-Australia adventure.
 And after a one-day course with Brisbane Hinterland 4WD Training at Bribie Island National Park, here are 9 must-dos for first-time beach drivers.

 1. Ensure your vehicle is 4WD off-road capable

 Let’s get one thing clear, all-wheel-drives (AWDs) aren’t four-wheel-drives (4WDs).
 Don’t take an AWD onto the beach, especially in Queensland’s hot, dry conditions where your car is more likely to sink into the soft sand.

 It’s possible to tackle some beach tracks in an AWD if they’re firm (for example after lots of rain), but most AWDs have low clearance and no low-range, which limits the places you can take them.

 Tip: A 4WD is definitely preferable for beach driving!

 2. Lower your tyre pressure